soniya-thota/House_Price_Prediction_Using_Tabnet/readme.md

 # CSE676 Group 21: House Price Prediction with Deep Learning for Tabular Data

 This repository contains our CSE676 course project on predicting house prices using deep learning models for tabular regression.
-We evaluate multiple architectures (FNN/DNN, Wide & Deep, TabNet) and compare optimizers (SGD, Adam, AdamW, Ranger, Lion).
+We evaluate multiple architectures FNN/DNN, Wide & Deep, TabNet and compare optimizers SGD, Adam, AdamW, Ranger, Lion.
 Our best configuration is **TabNet + Lion**, achieving strong RMSE and R² on the test set, while also providing feature interpretability through attentive masks.

-## Motivation (Movie Context)
+## Motivation
 Our project is inspired by a movie scenario where two sisters inherit property in Mallorca but are deceived into selling below market value.
 This highlights how traditional valuation can be vulnerable under information asymmetry.
 We aim to improve transparency in pricing by learning data-driven estimates of fair value using deep learning.

 ## Dataset